 - Triple negative.
-If a person’s tumor does not express ER, PR, and/or HER2, the tumor is called “triple negative.”
+If a person’s tumor does not express ER, PR, or HER2, the tumor is called “triple negative.”
 Triple negative cancers tend to be faster growing cancers.
-This type of breast cancer may be more common for younger men with breast cancer.
+This type of breast cancer may be more common in younger men with breast cancer.

 Looking for More of an Introduction?